RISCeirb/Risc-v-processor/readme.md

 - Possibility to add extention to the risc-v proccessor
 - Use of different algorithme to test the processor (section code c in construction) (image processing)
 - Addition of bootloader to implement the processor on fpga
+- Changing solutions or increasing the stage number of the pipeline to increase the critical path.

 ## References